 - After the above step, you will need to write your account password in the next window and continue.

-Note: You can choose “Close” and in that case you will exit the uninstall feature of Windows 10 operating system.
+Note: You can choose “Close,” In that case, you will exit the uninstall feature of the Windows 10 operating system.

 - Once the uninstall is complete, you will need to restart your Windows 8 device to complete the Windows 10 uninstall process.